skyconqueror/skyconqueror.github.io/imprint.md

 * We do not use any website analysis or tracking tools
 * Emails sent to us are handled by public mail services like [Gmail](https://www.google.com/gmail/), [GMX](https://www.gmx.net/) or similar services and stored there.

-At any time you may request deletion of all your data, please [issue requests via email](mailto:gdpr@skyconqueror.de) or towards the postal address provided above.
+At any time you may request deletion of all your data - please [issue requests via email](mailto:gdpr@skyconqueror.de) or towards the postal address provided above.

 ## About cookies on our site
 This website uses 3rd party cookies only to embed and display video and audio content such as by YouTube or Bandcamp.
 No further cookies are used to track user behavior.